JSNinad/Surya_J-S-Ninad/README.md

 # Surya_J-S-Ninad
 # install react
 # install tailwind and do the required config and setup
-# can run using npm stat
+# can run using command -npm start